RahadyanRizqy/deb-changelinuxhostname/README.md

-# deb-changelinuxhostname
+# ub-autoscripts
-Change Linux Hostname (Debian based)

-make sure to do chmod +x change.sh on root
+make sure to do chmod +x ....sh on root